ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The [formatting check](../../tests/shell/check_formatting.sh) now also works correctly, if it is invoked multiple times. _(René Schwaiger)_
 - `KDB_EXEC_PATH` is not being set globally to contain the build directory any longer. _(Peter Nirschl)_
 - Rewrite gpg-agent shutdown logic to use `fork` and `execv` instead of `system`. _(Peter Nirschl)_
+- Removed a broken link from the link checker. _(Djordje Bulatovic)_

 ## Build